esp32-deep-sleep

 Saving Data in RTC Memory

-To save data in RTC memory, you simply need to add the RTC_DATA_ATTR attribute before the definition of a variable.
+To save data in RTC memory, you simply need to add the RTC_DATA_ATTR attribute before defining a variable.

 RTC_DATA_ATTR int bootCount = 0;

-We also have the option to execute a function when we wake up from deep sleep.
+We also have the possibility to execute a function when returning from deep sleep mode.

-This function will only be called when waking up from Deep Sleep mode, but not on the first boot of a processor.
+This function will only run when we return from a Deep Sleep mode, but not on the first boot of the processor.

 void RTC_IRAM_ATTR esp_wake_deep_sleep() {